Alcatraz added the Behind the Scenes tour several years ago and it has become one of the more popular tours of Alcatraz.

 I recommend going right in to do the audio tour when the private tour finishes.
 That way, you can just get ahead of the people arriving on the night tour boats and avoid some of the crowding.

-For all the details about the night tour and suggestions on what to see on it, see my page on the Alcatraz night tour.
+For all the details about the night tour and descriptions of what you'll see on it, see my page on the Alcatraz night tour.